 One of the hardest things in the world is presenting yourself, wouldn’t you agree?

 Whether it’s to a roomful of people or on the one pager known as your CV or resume, most people hate talking about themselves.
-And yet our written words are all we have when we start a job application process.
+And yet, our written words are all we have when we start a job application process.

 Here are seven points to consider when applying for that summer internship or your first job after graduation.

-We live in a digital world where algorithms play an ever-increasing role in our lives, from choosing our music to serving us adverts on Google.
+We live in a digital world where algorithms play an ever-increasing role in our lives.
+From choosing our music to serving us adverts on Google.
 Unless you’re applying to a small firm, your CV or resume will be run through a software programme that will either move it forward or reject it outright!
 Tough, huh?

-You owe it to your application to do a bit of research first so that you can have a chance of “playing” the algorithm game.
-Study the job description, identify any (key)words that are repeated or in bold, then make a list to include in your CV (more on that later).
+You owe it to your application to do a bit of research first, so that you can have a chance of “playing” the algorithm game.
+Study the job description, identify any (key)words that are repeated or in bold then, make a list to include in your CV (more on that later).

-If your CV gets past the machine, then (wo)man is next.
+If your CV gets past the machine, then a (wo)man is next.
 Make it easy for the recruiter to get a clear idea of who you are and what you’re looking for by placing a one-sentence pitch in a prominent place on the page.
 Think of it as your elevator pitch that entices the recruiter to read more about you, your experience and your background.

 And by one sentence, I mean just that!
 Here is an example of a pitch: